DhruvalBhinsara1/bandhuconnectplus-website/WEBSITE_DESIGN_GUIDELINES.md

 # BandhuConnect+ Website Design Guidelines

+## Implementation Status (September 2025)

+- **UI/UX:**
+  - Modern, vibrant header with brand colors and strong focus/hover states
+  - Feature cards with accessible images and clear separation
+  - Download section with QR code for donations and clear app status messaging
+  - Responsive and mobile-first layout
+- **Accessibility:**
+  - High contrast mode toggle (all elements adapt, including images and icons)
+  - Keyboard navigation and focus rings on all interactive elements
+  - All images have alt text or aria-hidden as appropriate
+- **Internationalization:**
+  - All major sections (hero, features, Why BandhuConnect+, download) are fully translatable
+  - 10+ Indian languages supported; translation keys are up to date
+- **Content:**
+  - App download links are placeholders; message shown that app is in progress
+  - QR code for donations is visible and scannable
+  - All demo images and text are clearly marked or ready for update
+- **Known Gaps:**
+  - App is not yet available for download
+  - Some images are placeholders
+  - Some advanced features (live chat, real-time stats) are not implemented

+---

 **This document is fully self-contained and provides all context, requirements, and specifications needed to design and build the BandhuConnect+ website as a standalone project.
 No additional context from the app or other folders is required.
 All branding, features, flows, technical details, and assets are described below for direct implementation.**

----

 ## Overview